astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

 USER astro
 ```

-Now that we've added these layers in our `Dockerfile`, a virtual environment for dbt is created when creating our
+Now that we've added these layers in our `Dockerfile`, a virtual environment for dbt initializes when our sandbox is
-sandbox (done by running `astro dev start`).
+built (done by running `astro dev start`).

 So what would this look like when running a dbt command in a DAG?
-Simply use a [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator)
+Use a [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator)
 to run the dbt command:

 ```python